\\\ updated November 2021

-The cranial nerve area near and around the ears, particularly showing great improvement to the right-hand side of the face, where the crown restoration had been removed, a “problem” silver prong root canal treatment and amalgams, removing an amount of mixed metal.
+The cranial nerve area near and around the ears, particularly showing great improvement to the right-hand side of the face, where the crown restoration, a “problem” silver prong root canal treatment and amalgams all removed from the oral cavity.

-Each and every image taken after the removal of the restoration, during what is now several years of the chelation process, presented marked improvement.
+Each and every image taken after the removal of the dental restoration, during what is now several years of the chelation process, presented marked improvement.

 Practitioners in the UK offering medical thermal imaging scans can be found online by simple search engine location enquiries.